rstudio/demo-co-quarto-report/README.md

 See this [guide](https://quarto.org/docs/publishing/rstudio-connect.html) for publishing Quarto documents for more details.

+## Themes

+Both the HTML and PDF reports use [custom Quarto formats](https://quarto.org/docs/extensions/formats.html).
+You can find both formats in the `_extensions` directory.
+The HTML report uses the `democo` format, and the PDF report uses the `demopdf` format.

 ## Use as a template

 You can also use this project as a template for your own reports.